FAQs for Parents and Families

 Fisher students also benefit from being close to downtown Rochester where they can take advantage of all the exciting cultural, entertainment, and recreational resources the city has to offer.

-The Health and Wellness Center is staffed by a registered nurse, family nurse practitioners, a physician (by appointment every week), and mental health counselors.
+The Health and Wellness Center is staffed by a registered nurse, family nurse practitioner (in consultation with a physician daily), and mental health counselors.
 Students are able to make appointments, confidentially, with our Health and Wellness Center which looks just like your regular doctor's office.

 We also have an agreement with the Wegmans Pharmacy in Fairport to have prescriptions delivered to our campus.
 Students can drop their prescription off or have their doctor send the prescription to our Health and Wellness Center who then has the prescription filled at Wegmans and shipped to Fisher the same day.